v5.0 / 2026-04-07

 Antimatter Torpedoes

-Seeker weapon.
-Antimatter torpedoes work the same way as normal torpedoes, except that they must be charged (incurring reactor stress) prior to being fired.
+Antimatter torpedoes are seekers which work the same way as normal torpedoes, except that they must be charged (incurring reactor Heat) prior to being fired.
 One turn is spent charging the torpedo, and the following turn, it may be fired.

-Command and Control is the bridge and other components of the ship used to control it.
-Once the last DP of a ship's CnC is destroyed, the ship is adrift, and is removed from the map.
+The Helm is the bridge and other components of the ship used to control it.
+Once the last DP of a ship's Helm is destroyed, the ship is adrift, and is removed from the map.

 Targeting Computer